-On June 4, the Government of Saskatchewan announced that anyone currently working or returning to work under Phase One, Phase Two or Phase Three of the Re-Open Saskatchewan Plan will have access to licensed child care services located within Saskatchewan schools.
+The Government of Saskatchewan announced that anyone currently working or returning to work under Phase One, Phase Two, Phase Three or Phase Four of the Re-Open Saskatchewan Plan will have access to licensed child care services located within Saskatchewan schools.

-This child care service is available to workers associated with businesses and services that were not directed to close and workers associated with businesses and services that are reopening as a part of Phase One, Phase Two and Phase Three of the Re-open Saskatchewan Plan.
+This child care service is available to workers associated with businesses and services that were not directed to close and workers associated with businesses and services that are reopening as a part of Phase One, Phase Two, Phase Three and Phase Four of the Re-open Saskatchewan Plan.
 Priority for these spaces will be given to parents of infant, toddler, preschool or school-age children, that require care as those individuals continue to provide support in the response to the COVID-19 pandemic.

-The centres will continue to operate within the guidelines provided by the Chief Medical Health Officer, Dr. Saqib Shahab, which include a maximum of 15 children per designated space along with increased sanitization measures.
+The centres will continue to operate within the guidelines provided by the province's Chief Medical Health Officer, Dr. Saqib Shahab, which include a maximum of 25 children in one defined area along with increased sanitization measures.

 These child care services are for these particular workers who do not have other child care options available to them.